 • It includes Java virtual machines and a tool that translates Java bytecode to .NET IL.
 IKVM is certainly a Java framework enabled software that lets the bytecode gets converted to fly to CIL and executed.
 It comprises an operating system of cross-platform requiring a zLib license to perform.

-Coming across both the server management processors, we could conclude that both are capable of performing the same server management functionalities.
-Though iLO can be enabled only into HP servers and comprises extra costs for its usage.
-Wheres, IKVM can be used on any device using Microsoft or mono as it is developed by Java.
-The most important distinction between IKVM and iLO is the cost as IKVM does not incur or ask for any extra costs for its usage.
+Whereas IKVM can be used on any device using Microsoft or mono as it is develop by Java.
+The most important distinction between IKVM and iLO server is the cost as IKVM does not incur or ask for any extra cost for its usage.

 Frequently Asked Questions

 Q1.
 What is the iLO port for HP?